bs32g1038/node-blog/README.md

 **4, build dist**
 ```
-npm run build   // build dist for frontend
+npm run build   // build dist for server and client
 ```

 ## Deploy

-The project has integrated related suites, such as nginx dockerfile, docker-compose.yml.
+The project has integrated related suites, such as client ui, dockerfile, docker-compose.yml.
 So you can easy to deploy the project.

 * First: I recommend that you debug locally and make changes to configuration information, such as database information and personal information.